-This is the first report on non-habitat, human related impacts on birds of prey in Ireland.
+This is the first national report on bird of prey persecution and poisoning.
 Such reports will in future be published annually.

 In 2011, a total of 33 poisoning or bird of prey persecution incidents were confirmed in Ireland.
 This included 24 bird of prey deaths.
 Of these, 15 individuals died from toxicosis.
 Eight birds were confirmed to have been shot.
 Another bird died from injuries induced by after sustaining human inflicted injuries to one of its wings.
 Four further birds were suspected to have been poisoned but tests were not possible due to the level of body decomposition.
 A number of anecdotal and unconfirmed incidents were also recorded and while not detailed in this report are held in a database for informative purposes.